 A number of factors may contribute to incontinence, including:

 Incontinence is not a normal part of the aging process, and there are a variety of treatments available.
-At UCSF, women with incontinence are treated at the Women's Continence Center.
+At UCSF, women with incontinence are treated at Female Pelvic Medicine and Reconstructive Surgery at Mount Zion.
 A leader in the field, the center was recognized as an exceptional national model in 2004 with the first annual Continence Care Champion award from the National Association for Continence.